data-miner00/book/contents/debug-logs/cannot-set-property-of-object-which-only-has-a-getter.md

 console.log(ethers) // Works
 ```

-Now, I am able to see the long dissapeared homepage of my app again with EthersJS working fine with the Metamask wallet and I am overjoyed.
+Now, I am able to see the long disappeared homepage of my app again with EthersJS working fine with the Metamask wallet and I am overjoyed.

 <v-img src="cannot-set-property-of-object/app-homepage.png" alt="App homepage"></v-img>